Available student projects in MCC

 MSc projects

 For the academic year 2025-2026 we can place a maximum of 15 MSc students in projects.
 Supervision will generally be by a PhD candidate as daily supervisor, with one or two staff supervisors.
 You can indicate a first, second and third topic as preference to our coordinator Peter Ngene,.
 You can also contact the PhDs and postdocs directly if you would like more information about their research.
-Final placement will be done in October, according to the official rules of the MSc program.
 Some of the current open topics to choose from are:

 • Catalysis for Renewable Fuels: Investigation of stability of Mo-carbide catalyst for hydrodeoxygenation of oxygenates (Patrick Kreft, p.j.kreft@uu.nl) .